-- 98. The Modernising ICT budget aims to support digitisation of business processes.
-The estimated costs of £130,000 during the year relate to projects to secure robotic process automation. - 99.
+- 99. The Modernising ICT budget aims to support digitisation of business processes.
+The estimated costs of £128,000 during the year relate to projects to secure robotic process automation. - 100.
 A total of £920,000 is available for ICT Refresh schemes this year, including £635,000 of slippage from 2022/23 and a virement of £15,000 to Bereavement as a contribution towards replacing a dated system to manage bookings, burial and cremation records.
 Subject to delivery of equipment, expenditure of £735,000 is projected in year with projects including switch replacements (£200,000) and updates to the servers (£290,000).
 This budget also covers a range of projects to support ICT resilience, capacity and capability including direct access and hardware replacement.
-Slippage of £185,000 is projected into 2024/25. - 100.
-Following a successful application process, funding of £7.700 million has been awarded to the Council under the Welsh Government's Local Broadband Fund in relation to Cardiff Y Rhai Olaf The Last Ones.
+Slippage of £185,000 is projected into 2024/25. - 101.
+Following a successful application process, funding of £7.694 million was awarded to the Council under the Welsh Government's Local Broadband Fund in relation to Cardiff Y Rhai Olaf The Last Ones.
 The funding, which spans three financial years from 2022/23 until 2024/25, is to be used to improve broadband connectivity across the city.
-Expenditure of £13,000 took place on scheme development in 2022/23, with planned expenditure of £617,000 during 2023/24.
-Whilst slippage is significant for this financial year, Welsh Government have confirmed that funding will be awarded in stages throughout 2024/25, once works have been completed, in order to mitigate against the risk of contractors falling into administration or being unable to undertake the work due to unforeseen circumstances.
+Expenditure of £13,000 took place on scheme development in 2022/23, with planned expenditure of £2.256 million during 2023/24.
+This has increased from earlier in year due to a move towards incremental payments throughout the project.